Proposal Trust and Send Readiness

 Treat this as a working checklist, not background reading.
 Use it before you change settings, publish external material, or hand work to another operator.

-- QuoterAgent is a governed proposal workstation, not a promise of fully autonomous approval or risk-free output.
+- QuoterAgent is a governed proposal workstation, not a promise of fully autonomous approval, compliance, or risk-free output.
 Human commercial review remains part of a safe workflow.

 - Not hallucination-free, always accurate, or a legal guarantee.

-- Not a replacement for commercial review, human approval, or backend send gates.
+- Not a replacement for source review, commercial review, or human approval.

 Where it shows up in the workflow